datadudes/athena/README.md

 system of your master node, are not copied over to your local machine.

 **Create and mail a report**

+Reports are defined using a YAML file with a simple syntax.

 The report will look [like this](http://htmlpreview.github.io/?https://github.com/datadudes/athena/blob/master/example_report.html)